 The specific SAA allocation is based both on the investor and on the investments.
 For the investor, SAA considers the investor's risk tolerance, risk capacity, tax exposure, investment goals, and investment time frame.
 For the investments, SAA considers asset classes' long term expected returns, risk level of each asset class, and correlations among asset classes.
-Analysis of these considerations-including MPT and P-MPT-produces a target asset allocation.
+Analysis of these considerations-including use of MPT and P-MPT-produces a target asset allocation.
 Investments are then made to match the target asset allocation.

 Once investments have been made, the portfolio is typically rebalanced back to its target allocation on a pre-determined basis.
 This can be done on the basis of time (for example, annually), or on the basis of defined criteria (for example, when the allocations "drift" more than 5% from their targets).
-We consider tax consequences in our decisions about rebalancing, which can result in different rebalancing frequencies in taxable accounts vs. tax-deferred or tax-free accounts.
+We consider tax consequences in our decisions about rebalancing, which can result in different rebalancing frequencies in taxable accounts vs. tax-deferred or tax-free accounts, and different frequencies for Clients in different tax brackets.

 With SAA, the target allocations are not usually adjusted in response to changing market conditions or for other tactical reasons.
-SAA approaches recommend maintaining your target allocation over long periods of time rather than reacting to events and short-term trends in the markets.
+SAA recommends maintaining your target allocation over long periods of time rather than reacting to events and short-term trends in the markets.